Educator Tools

 CANADIAN PROVINCIAL HUMAN RIGHTS COMMISSIONS

-Search and examine human rights laws and legislation in this free website: Canadian Legal Information Institute. www.canlii.org
+Examine human rights legislation on this free website: Canadian Legal Information Institute

 To browse the site: